michaelbanfield/devise-pwned_password/README.md

 Your password has previously appeared in a data breach and should never be used.
 We strongly recommend you change your password.
 ```

-You can customize this message by modifying the `devise` YAML file.
+You can customize this message by modifying the `devise.en.yml` locale file.

 ```yml
 # config/locales/devise.en.yml